bschlaman/chess/README.md

 #### genLegalMoves improvements
 - Don't scan through the board looking for pieces on legal move generation.
 Instead scan through a piece list
 - In the pieces array, keep track of sliders and knights sepparately for pintests
+- I can't find any online resources that claim a performance hit when declaring variables inside loops.
+Until I'm proven otherwise, I should declare variables as locally as possible.
 #### makeMove improvements
 #### undoMove improvements